Department of Geography

 This module explores the critical, contested and controversial debates about environmental and ecological issues.
 Using a range of examples of research undertaken by staff in the department from the Global North and Global South this module develops a critical geographical approach to understanding environmental controversies.
 Examples will be drawn from a range of issues including agriculture, water, energy, food, climate change and housing.20 credits

-- Development and Global Change
+- Challenging Development

 The aim of this module is to critically examine the development process within a global context, drawing on examples from developed and developing nations.
 Attention is given to the different ways in which we in the West understand 'development', and how we can reflect more critically on our position, and the power relations within this process.
 Drawing on debates within development geography, and other disciplines, the course is structured around three themes: the development industry, the poverty agenda and the local-global nexus.
 Topics covered may include: neoliberalism and state governance, humanitarian intervention, gender and empowerment, protests and social movements, corporate social responsibility, participation and empowerment, local forms of resistance, environmental action and change.20 credits

 Place, in all its forms, has long inspired radically new thought and perception.
-This module will explore the work of several historical and contemporary philosophers and artists in situ -why did their work arise where it did?
+This module will explore the work of several historical and contemporary philosophers and artists in situ—why did their work arise where it did?
 What difference does that place (or places) make to their thought and expression?
 This module will guide students through the intricate relationship between philosophy, art (across various media) and geography with emphasis on specific types of place as sites of intellectual thought and creative practice.
 These may range from the large scale such as nation and heimat, to the urban scale, to the intimate such as the village and even the body.
 Core themes will include identity, place and displacement, historical imaginary and the built environment, and creativity and social/spatial transformation.20 credits

 - Professional Skills for Environmental Science